choderalab/yank/docs/yamlpages/options.rst

    options:
       online_analysis_target_error: 1.0

-The target error for the online analysis measured in kT.
+The target error for the online analysis measured in kT per phase.
 Once the free energy is at or below this value, the phase will be considered complete.
 This value should be a number greater than 0, even though 0 is a valid option.
-The error free energy estimate between states is never zero except in very rare cases
+The error free energy estimate between states is never zero except in very rare cases, so your simulation may never converge if you set this to 0.

 If :ref:`yaml_options_online_analysis_interval` is ``null``, this option does nothing.

-Valid Options (1.0): <Float >= 0>
+Valid Options (0.2): <Float >= 0>

 .. _yaml_options_online_analysis_minimum_iterations: